apeskinian/p5_treasures_untold/README.md

     | Sold Items | ![Mobile sold products](documentation/features/viewing_products/mobile_sold.png "Mobile sold products") | ![Desktop sold products](documentation/features/viewing_products/desktop_sold.png "Desktop sold products") |

 - ### Viewing Product Details
-    By clicking on a products image the user is show the product in more detail including:
+    By clicking on a product's image the user is shown the product in more detail including:
     - Larger image
     - Name
     - Realm (also a link to show all products from that realm)